 Berjaya Hotels Iceland hf is an Icelandic hotel operator with its own autonomous system (AS210747) and a single IPv4 prefix.
 Its network dependency makes routing, registry, and domain changes direct proxies for business continuity and corporate control.
 Evidence comes from RIPE mirrors, the company website, and a BSI certification.
 No incident history has been verified; the impact is inferential.
-Key watchpoints are RIPE object modifications, BGP instability, domain integrity, and parent company moves.
+Key watchpoints are RIPE entity modifications, BGP instability, domain integrity, and parent company moves.
 The profile corrects a legacy Person classification.

 The company sells hotel accommodation, dining, spa treatments, and event spaces to tourists and business travellers across seven Icelandic properties.
 It acts as a data controller for guest personal information and uses its autonomous system to connect all customer-facing digital channels, giving it a dual commercial and infrastructure role.